jkuhno/ragis/README.md

 #### 2. Create a Client Secret

-After creating the Service Principal, you need to generate a **Client Secret** that will allow RAGIS to authenticate against Azure resources.
+After creating the Service Principal, you need to generate a **Client Secret** that will allow the service principal to authenticate against Azure resources.

 ##### Steps to Create a Client Secret: